- Course Number:

 - MCH 105

 - Credit Hours:

 - Special Fee:

-Covers blueprints using multi-view projection, sectional & auxiliary views and title blocks & drawing format which are the basis for all graphical communication in industry today.
+Covers blueprints using multi-view projection, sectional and auxiliary views and title blocks and drawing format which are the basis for all graphical communication in industry today.
 Knowledge of the techniques used on blueprints is necessary in industry whenever descriptions of size, shape, and arrangement are used to produce, service, or sell a product.
 Introduces blueprints and drawing techniques which will be built upon with further modules in the program.
+Audit available.

 Addendum to Course Description